Building healthier communities through better science

 Individually, these might all seem like small steps but together they move us prodigiously toward a single goal: To leave the Earth a healthier place so future generations can enjoy it and thrive.

-Irva Hertz-Picciotto, MPH, PhD
+Irva Hertz-Picciotto, PhD

 Director, Environmental Health Sciences Center